barrettk/AnaerobicDigestion/readMe.md

 ### Prerequisites and Running the App (locally)

-Prior to running the command make sure you have R installed, along with the following necessary packages:
+**Prior** to running the app, make sure you have R installed, along with the necessary packages.
+The R packages can be installed using the following lines in your current R session:
 ```
 pkg <- c("shiny", "shinyAce", "shinydashboard", "dplyr", "knitr", "plyr", "tidyverse", "cowplot",
          "wrapr", "extrafont", "polynom", "ggplot2", "shinyWidgets", "gridExtra", "rmarkdown", "kableExtra",